Transactions

 How Matching Works

-Topkey supports three ways a transaction can be matched to a bill: automatically, through a suggestion, or manually.
+Topkey offers three ways a transaction can be matched to a bill: automatically, through a suggested match, or manually.

 Automatic Matching

-When a bill is paid through Topkey's bill pay system and the card transaction posts, Topkey automatically matches the two records based on amount, date, and vendor.
+When a bill is paid through Topkey's bill pay system by card and the card transaction posts, Topkey automatically links the two records.
 No action is required on your part.
-Once the match is made, the bill is marked paid and the transaction reflects the bill's splits.
+The bill is marked as paid and the transaction inherits the bill's splits immediately.

 Suggested Matches

-If Topkey detects a likely match between a transaction and an existing bill, a Suggested Bill Match card appears in the Details tab of the transaction.
+When Topkey detects a bill that is likely related to a card transaction, it surfaces a Suggested Bill Match card in the Details tab of the transaction.
 The suggestion includes a confidence score, the bill number, vendor name, and amount.

 Suggested Bill Match card showing Bill #2 for USPS Shipping at $42.60 with a 92% confidence score and Accept Match and Dismiss buttons